-Trisomy 13, or Patau syndrome, happens when a baby’s cells have three copies of chromosome 13, rather than the usual two.
+Trisomy 13, or Patau syndrome, is a chromosomal disorder.
+It happens when a baby’s cells have three copies of chromosome 13, rather than the usual two.

-Most unborn babies with trisomy 13 spontaneously abort or are stillborn.
+Most unborn babies with trisomy 13 are miscarried or stillborn.

 Children with trisomy 13 who survive beyond infancy have severe intellectual disability.